These Are the Best Summer Finds at COS (I'd Know—I Tried Them On)

 This scarf dress sadly wasn't available in the store I visited or else I absolutely would have tried it on.

+Pair these with jeans and a baggy tee or a maxi slip dress.

-Here's the other color I got in the camisole—it's just as good as the red if not better.
+Here's the other colour I got in the skirt—it's just as good as the black if not better.

-I was seconds away from taking this mini home with me.
-I especially love that it's not a micro-mini like so many of today's shorter skirt options.
-It hits right at the knee and is super structured and classic.
+I was seconds away from taking this mini dress home with me.
+I especially love that it's not a micro-mini like so many of today's shorter dress options.
+It hits right at the knee and is super classic.

-This strapless linen top will become your new favorite wardrobe piece, whether you style it with matching linen trousers or a silky midi skirt.
+This chic waistcoat will become your new favourite wardrobe piece, whether you style it with linen trousers or a silky midi skirt.

-This color and sporty fit combine to create the coolest piece to bring into fall.

 My friend has this dress and legit wore it three days in a row—it's that good.

+This colour and design combine to create the most elegant bag to take to bring into autumn.

-The gold hardware on this already stunning top puts it over the edge.
+The detachable hood on this already stunning coat puts it over the edge.
+Perfect for the unpredictable UK weather.

 This dress lives rent-free in my head.
 It gives Phoebe Philo vibes.